SCARS Code Of Conduct

 - Exercise the maximum consideration and compassion for scam victims consistent with the circumstances, predispositions, and general demeanor of the victim.
 Though it is recognized that the Society’s Members, Volunteers, and Participants may lack training and professional abilities to provide this in all cases.

 - Act to preserve the confidentiality of the victim’s identity from the outside world, and especially from cybercriminals; using best practices established by the Society.
 These include, but are not limited to:

 - Hiding the identity of victims from outside observation in private forums on websites and social media.
 This is especially important so that scammers and cybercriminals cannot gain access to these victims for continuing criminal activity.

-- Not to publicly display or disclose a victim’s identity as an act by a Member in a publicly visible post on a public social media page, news feed, or website, except where it may be necessary to promote the care for that victim, such as in fund-raising or other assistance & support communications.
+- Not to publicly display or disclose a victim’s identity as an act by a Members, Volunteers, and Participants in a publicly visible post on a public social media page, news feed, or website, except where it may be necessary to promote the care for that victim, such as in fund-raising or other assistance & support communications.

 - Victims support or assistance groups or forums on a website or social media may not have their members and content be normally visible to non-group or forum members, specifically to scammers, fraudsters, or other cybercriminals by normal means.

 - This does not include comments that the victim him or herself post on public websites or social media where they have explicitly used their own name as the author of the comment.
 It also does not impose a limitation on a member to use the victim’s name in response to that comment once it has already been exposed by the victim themselves.